xcloudplatform/UEFN-VM/README.md

  - should have a Solano wallet
  - should draw UI interface
  - should provide tools for labeling including AI assisted pre-labeling and segmentation (per screenshot/text)
+ - should execute in this context (remote github-org, Fortnite, all its code (for plugin development)) a high level, semi natural language script, writing down the intermediary steps of to programming language generation as a versioned source code